Compare any two graphics cards:

 OpenGL Version OpenGL 4.6 OpenGL 4.5

-Memory Bandwidth: Bandwidth is the largest amount of data (counted in megabytes per second) that can be moved across the external memory interface in one second.
-It's calculated by multiplying the bus width by its memory clock speed.
-If it uses DDR RAM, it should be multiplied by 2 again.
-If it uses DDR5, multiply by 4 instead.
-The higher the memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+Memory Bandwidth: Bandwidth is the largest amount of information (in units of megabytes per second) that can be transported across the external memory interface within a second.
+The number is worked out by multiplying the bus width by its memory clock speed.
+In the case of DDR RAM, the result should be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
+The better the memory bandwidth, the better the card will be in general.
+It especially helps with AA, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed per second.
-This figure is calculated by multiplying the total amount of texture units by the core speed of the chip.
-The better this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied per second.
+This figure is calculated by multiplying the total number of texture units of the card by the core clock speed of the chip.
+The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels applied in a second.

-Pixel Rate: Pixel rate is the maximum amount of pixels the video card could possibly write to its local memory in a second - measured in millions of pixels per second.
-The figure is worked out by multiplying the number of ROPs by the clock speed of the card.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel rate is also dependant on lots of other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.
+Pixel Rate: Pixel rate is the most pixels that the graphics card can possibly write to the local memory per second - measured in millions of pixels per second.
+The number is worked out by multiplying the number of Raster Operations Pipelines by the the core speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel rate is also dependant on lots of other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the maximum fill rate.

 Display Prices